escummy/escummy/README.md

 # How are you! 👋

-  Software Developer & SysOps Administrator
+  DevOps | Software Developer & SysOps Administrator

   ("As programmer always learning, listening and duplicating")